peering-manager/peering-manager/docs/setup/1-postgresql.md

 # psql -U peering_manager -W -h localhost peering_manager
 ```

-If successful, you will enter a `peering_manager` prompt.
+If successful, you will see a `peering_manager` prompt.
 Type `\q` to exit.

 ## Migrating encoding to UTF-8

-If your database was created with regular another encoding than UTF-8, you will
+If your database was created with another encoding than UTF-8, you will
 need to migrate it.
-To convert the database you'll need to drop it and
+To convert the database you have to drop it and
 re-create it.
 It's not mandatory but you may face some issues if the encoding
 of your database is not set to UTF-8.